schell/Sublime-AS3/README.md

 AS3ProjectBuild
 ===============

-A project building package for Sublime Text 2
+An actionscript project building package for Sublime Text 2

 Usage
 -----
 	* Install this repo in your packages directory.
 	* Restart ST2.
-	* At the root of your as3 project create a file named "as3pb.json" that looks something like this:
+	* Add some settings to your sublime-project file:

-		{
+		"settings" : {
-			"input" : "path/to/entrypoint.as",
+			"input" : "relative/path/to/entrypoint.as",
-			"output" : "path/to/deploy.swf"
+			"output" : "relative/path/to/deploy.swf"
 		}

 	* Profit

 Customizing